-During the Company's fiscal year ended June 30, 2008, its Board of Directors held four meetings.
-Except for William Steiner, who attended 50% of the meetings of the Board of Directors, each director attended at least 75% of the meetings of the Board of Directors and the committees on which he served that were held during that fiscal year.
+During the Company's fiscal year ended June 30, 2010, its Board of Directors held four meetings.
+Each director, other than William K. Steiner, attended at least 75% of the meetings of the Board of Directors and the committees on which he served that were held during that fiscal year.

 It is the Company's policy that, absent extenuating circumstances, all members of the Board of Directors attend meetings of stockholders.
-All of the members of the Board attended the Company's 2007 Annual Meeting of Stockholders.
+All of the members of the Board, other than William K. Steiner, attended the Company's 2009 Annual Meeting of Stockholders.